Charles Wordsworth (cricketer)

 Despite his performances as a player, the Association was unhappy about the way that young players had responded to coaching and had some doubts about Wordsworth's health and fitness due to rheumatism which affected his ability to bowl.
 He was reappointed in September 1909 for the following season, although Ayles was not.
 The appointment was criticised by the cricket correspondent of the Otago Witness who suggested that although Wordsworth was a reasonable net bowler, that his abilities as a coach were limited, and that the Association could not afford to pay for just a "ground bowler".
 In October the Association responded by announcing that Wordsworth had, indeed, been appointed as a ground bowler, although he would take some coaching duties alongside Australian Test cricketer Charlie Macartney who had been persuaded too spend the 1909–10 season in Dunedin by the Association.
 Wordsworth played in Otago's first first-class match of the season, a December fixture against Canterbury, without taking a wicket.
-He did not appear in the side's two Plunket Shield matches later in the season.
+He did not appear in the team's two Plunket Shield matches later in the season.
 (Note: Macartney, who played 35 Test matches for Australia and was one of the Wisden Cricketers of the Year in 1922, played in all three matches in his only season in New Zealand.)

 The season was Wordsworth's last in New Zealand, his performance as a coach judged to be, again, unsuccessful by the Otago Witness, although he played well in club cricket for Albion who he captained during the season.
 The following season he applied for a position as coach with the Wellington Cricket Association but was unsuccessful.
 After returning to Australia, he continued to play and coach cricket.
 By 1921 he was serving as a net bowler for the Australian I Zingari club at Rushcutters Bay near Sydney, although by this time he was reported as bowling slower than he had due to a knee injury.

 Wordsworth died at Redfern in Sydney in 1960.
 He was aged 82.